TERREMEMBER/znbase/docs/content/stable/admin/ysql-dump.md

 #### --column-inserts, --attribute-inserts

 Dump data as `INSERT` statements with explicit column names (`INSERT INTO table (column, ...)
 VALUES ...`).
-This will make restoration very slow; it is mainly useful for making dumps that can be loaded into non-YugabyteDB databases.
+This will make restoration very slow; it is mainly useful for making dumps that can be loaded into non-ZNbaseDB databases.
 However, since this option generates a separate statement for each row, an error in reloading a row causes only that row to be lost rather than the entire table contents.

 #### --disable-dollar-quoting